karinnordin99/Project_DA3018/Report_and_notebook/report.md

 #### Node density

 Both retrieving and updating the size of "degreeDistribution" is constant.
 The loop iterates over all components, which yields a time complexity of $O(V)$.
-The space complexity is, with the same argument as for the component density, $O(V)$.
+The space complexity is dependent on the size of degreeDistribution, let D be the number of distinct degrees, then the space complexity is $O(D)$.

 ## Results